• Home

 What isn't the same is Culver Blvd.
 In the top photo, the poles visible held the wires used by the Pacific Electric Railway which at the time ran right down the middle of Culver Blvd.
 In those days, Culver City residents could hop on a train to the beach or east to downtown Los Angeles.

-If you've made a small donation to support this site and are a current member, you can view the complete movie locations then and now photo gallery for this film in the Charley Chase Movie Locations Photo Galleries section of the website by clicking here and scrolling down the page.
+If you've made a small donation to support this site and are a current member, you can view the complete movie locations then and now photo gallery for this film in the Charley Chase Movie Locations Photo Galleries section of the website by clicking here:

-Los Angeles filming location then and now The Little Rascals movie Hi Neighbor movie location.
+Then and now view: Los Angeles filming location from Our Gang / The Little Rascals film Hi Neighbor

-The full then and now photo gallery of all the movie locations from this Little Rascals film is on page 3 of The Little Rascals Movie Locations Photo Galleries section of the site.
-Click here to view the photos now.
+The full then and now photo gallery of all the movie locations from this Our Gang / The Little Rascals film is on page 3 of The Little Rascals Movie Locations Photo Galleries section of the site.
+Click here to view the photos now:

 By making a small donation to the site, you can become a member and view the full video documentary and complete filming locations then and now photo gallery, plus all the other movie location then and now video documentaries and photo galleries here on the site.